Praemuntiacus/Craniometric_Analysis_of_the_Subfamily_Cervinae/README.md

 1a •	Condylodental length of the skull (L_P2_occiput): Measured from the anterior edge of the P2 alveolus to the posterior edges of the occipital condyles;

-•	Length of basioccipitale (L_basiocc): Measured from the posterior edge of the oc-cipital condyles to the suture between basioccipital and basisphenoid;
+•	Length of basioccipitale (L_basiocc): Measured from the posterior edge of the oc-cipital condyles to the suture between basioccipital and basisphenoid (*not shown on the scheme*);

 2 •	Length of the upper tooth row (L_P2_M3): Measured from the anterior edge of the P2 crown to the posterior edge of the M3 crown;